terascope/teraslice/docs/packages/data-mate/overview.md

 ### splitString

-`splitString(input, args) - Converts a string to an array of characters split by the delimiter provided`
+`splitString(input, context, args) - Converts a string to an array of characters split by the delimiter provided`

 `args - { delimiter?: String }